Mental Health Facilities Wheaton, IL

 Du Page County Health Department East Public Health Center - 6.3 miles from Wheaton, IL

 Du Page County Health Department East Public Health Center is a mental health clinic in Lombard, IL, located at 1111 East Jackson Street, in the 60148 zip code.
 Du Page County Health Department East Public Health Center provides outpatient treatment.
-Du Page County Health Department East Public Health Center offers dialectical behavior therapy, individual psychotherapy and group therapy to young adults, adults and seniors 65 or older.
-Du Page County Health Department East Public Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-More services at Du Page County Health Department East Public Health Center include family psychoeducation, case management and suicide prevention services.
+Du Page County Health Department East Public Health Center offers trauma therapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
+Du Page County Health Department East Public Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+More services at Du Page County Health Department East Public Health Center include diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn More